Shasti-raj23/blogpost/README.md

 # Blog Post Management Web Application
 ## Description
 This project is a web application for managing blog posts, allowing users to create, edit, update, and delete blog entries.
 The application is built using HTML and CSS for the front-end, and Node.js for the back-end REST API.
 This setup provides a seamless and interactive user experience while leveraging the power of Node.js to handle server-side operations efficiently.
+The back-end utilizes MongoDB for data storage, ensuring efficient and scalable database management.

 ## Features
 Create Blog Posts: Users can create new blog posts with a user-friendly form.